Files > Volume 2 > Vol 2 No 4 2017

 (c) All boxes have an expected value higher than 5

-DR is one of the most important causes of visual loss worldwide and is the principal cause of impaired vision in patients between 25 and 74 years of age.
+DR is one of the most important causes of visual loss worldwide and is the principal cause of impaired vision in patients between 25 and 74 years old.
 Visual loss from DR may be secondary to macular edema (retinal thickening and edema involving the macula), hemorrhage from new vessels, retinal detachment, or neovascular glaucoma.

 The results of this investigation clearly demonstrate that age, dyslipidemia, metabolic control and pharmacological treatment for DM2 are major risk factors that promote the development of DR.